 5.3.10.4.1 AS security mode command procedure

 The MME triggers the RRC level AS security mode command procedure by sending the needed security parameters to the eNodeB.
-This enables ciphering of the UP traffic and ciphering and integrity protection of the RRC signalling as described in TS 33.401 [41].
+This enables ciphering and integrity protection of the RRC signalling and UP traffic as described in TS 33.401 [41].

 However the updates to TS 33.401 in S3-214454 imply change to (only?) the DRB addition process.

+7.3.Y UP integrity protection activation mechanism

+AS UP integrity protection activation shall be done as part of the DRB addition procedure using RRC Connection Reconfiguration procedure as described in this clause, see Figure 7.3.Y -1.

 With regard to the use of the SecurityModeCommand, this would seem to imply the use of the LTE algorithm codepoints: